MagenusSkyler/ConsolePassWD-1.0/README.md

 - It's easy to use.
 ## Settings

-- Settings can be edited from console window or by using windows notepad (*.ini file)
+- Settings can be edited from console window or by using windows notepad (*.ini file).
-- Background and foreground color can be changed
+- Background and foreground color can be changed.
-- Window transparency level can be changed
+- Window transparency level can be changed.
-- Console's cursor size, color & design can be changed
+- Console's cursor size, color & design can be changed.
-- Can set default window size and screen buffer size
+- Can set default window size and screen buffer size.
-- Auto backup can be enabled and disabled
+- Auto backup can be enabled and disabled.
-- Can restore default settings
+- Can restore default settings.

 ## Features

-- Can check all features without creating account from menu
+- Can check all features without creating account from menu.
-- Password recovery options available in case forgotten
+- Password recovery options available in case forgotten.
-- Manual backup can be made from options menu
+- Usage logs can be viewed from "Check logs" option.
-- Auto backup will be restored automatically if needed
+- Auto backup will be restored automatically if needed.
-- Manual backup can be restored from options menu
+- Manual backup can be restored from options menu.
-- Manual backups can be made using backups option
+- Manual backups can be made using backups option.
-- Usage logs can be viewed from "Check logs" option

 ## Get ConsolePassX